 It is also of less importance if the damage arises ex contractu or ex delicto: the liability is built in both cases on the legal grounds contained in Section (§) 2950 Civil Code.

 This type of liability can be applied in a number of situations when a person provides information or advice in the position of a professional with the corresponding level of professional knowledge and carefulness.
 Typical situations where this kind of liability for damage can be applied are as follows: legal practitioners (esp. attorneys, notaries, and tax advisers), economic advisers, or other professionals.

+There are also the other situations of special duty of care than is stated expressly in the Code Civil: so, the Supreme Court decided in the file NS 25 Cdo 493/2015 from 20.5.2015 (available at www.aspi.cz), that evident excess from regular style of football can result in the liability for injury.

 II.
 Medical Practitioners